sophia4422/coding-quiz/README.md

 - 4 multiple choice questions
 - Form to add your name and save your highscore once the quiz has finished

-The High Scores page will also feature a Go Back button that takes you to home page.
-There will also be a Clear button that clears high scores in local storage.
-When you load page with no high scores, a render message says 'No Scores' will appear.

-The quiz should be responsive to all view ports.

 # Meeting the Brief

 The page loads to show a nav bar with a home button and a high scores button.
 A title, description and start button show.
 The page is mobile responsive.
 Unfortunately, the appearance of the quiz is not how I would have liked it to look.
 I did not put much time into the css in order to make time for the JavaScript.